axelrodvl/project-reactor-and-webflux-presentation/PITCHME.md

 Slf4J relies on TheadLocal.
 Headers relies on ThreadLocal.

-The usual workaround for ThreadLocal usage is to move the contextual data, C, along your business data, T, in the sequence, by using (for instance) Tuple2<T, C>.
+The usual workaround for ThreadLocal usage is to move the contextual data along your business data, in the sequence, by using (for instance) Tuple.

 This does not look good and leaks an orthogonal concern (the contextual data) into your method and Flux signatures.

 <!--
 One of the big technical challenges encountered when switching from an imperative programming perspective to a reactive programming mindset lies in how you deal with threading.